nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `markApp INDEX`

 * Marks an appointment with a patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1, 2, 3, …
+The index **must be a positive whole number** 1, 2, 3, …
-* The patient will now have no appointment
-* Once marked, the patient's appointment will be empty.
+* Once marked, your patient's appointment will be empty.
-* Appointment cannot be marked if the patient's appointment is empty.
+* Before you can mark an appointment as completed, make sure the patient has a scheduled appointment in the first place.

 Examples: